deng-rui/Command-Extension/README.md

 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
 List your currently installed plugins by running the `mods` command.

+### NOT TAB
+This plug-in is used on mindustry.ga:60001
+If necessary, you can try to change the localization parameters yourself